Welcome to Achray House

 The exact origin of the name, Achray House, is unknown.
-Built as a stately country home in the late 1800s, it was ‘Victoria Cottage’ for a while, in honor of Queen Victoria, who commented on it when passing St Fillans en route to the Highlands.
+Built as a stately country home in the late 1800s, it was ‘Victoria Cottage’ for a while, in honour of Queen Victoria, who commented on it when passing St Fillans en route to the Highlands.
 But not long after, it became ‘Achray House’.
-This picture dates to 1895, when the main section was rebuilt.
 In the 1900s Achray House became a guest house, and later a hotel.
 One recent guest remembered older relations visiting the Achray House for a holiday decades ago, all the way from Crieff with their beloved cow in tow!

 P R E S E N T

 The original building was extended in the 1990s, adding a wing, the conservatory and the lodge.
 Over the past two years we modernised the rooms, public areas, and the lodge, but the original features and the country-manor feel remains, while emphasising modern comforts.
 Loch Earn continues to be one of the magic ingredients in Achray House’s charm.

 For Achray House to become one of Scotland's top food destinations.
 Our dream is to pull people from all over the Country by producing top quality food.
 We have a very simple recipe here at Achray House: a warm and personal welcome on arrival, the freshest possible, Perthshire ingredients and a lot of heart from each of our team members, whose names you’ll be familiar with by the end of your stay.

 The Glenturret Distillery

 From their base at the heart of the Crieff community, they have a genuine reverence for tradition.
 Although the rest of the whisky world has moved away from the traditional mashing by hand and cutting by eye as vital components of the whisky-making process, they maintain and continue with both these traditions.
 At Glenturret, their idea of progress is to stick to what they, Scotland’s oldest working distillery, have always done best, making scotch malt whisky the traditional way.